albenoit/DeepLearningTools/README.md

 ```

 # Final notes:
-This demo has been tested on Tensorflow 1.4.1 and 1.5 and makes use of the Experiment and Estimator
+This demo has been tested on Tensorflow 1.4.1 and 1.5 and makes use of tf.estimator
 available in the contrib module that is expected to evolve along Tensorflow versions.
 * Look at https://github.com/GoogleCloudPlatform/cloudml-samples/blob/master/census/tensorflowcore/trainer/model.py
 * Look at some general guidelines on Tenforflow here https://github.com/vahidk/EffectiveTensorflow